 I have to say that I found Hidden to be one of the most confusing and irritating films that I have seen in some time.
 Indeed, a friend who worked at the theatre told me that Hidden had had one of the highest percentages of audience walkouts of any film they had screened recently.
 I am all in favour of cryptic, baffling and surreal films.
 However, Hidden is a film where you spend nearly 90% of its 93 minute running time scratching your head trying to work out what is going on and getting more and more irritated at its refusal to come together into anything.
 There seems absolutely no narrative and just when one almost seems to be getting a grasp on what is going on, Tim McLachlan heads off at another tangent.
 Until nearly three-quarters of the way through, I was not even sure if I was watching something that I was going to review as a horror film, despite the poster and advertising giving one the impression that it was.

 To Tim McLachlan’s credit, he does eventually offer an explanation and Hidden pulls together with a modest surprise that makes reasonable sense.
 [PLOT SPOILERS].
 Here Hidden reveals itself as yet another variant on the by-now clichéd deathdream ending, wherein all the peculiar things happening up to that point are explained by the character(s)’ realisation that they are dead.
-This is a twist ending that first originated in An Occurrence at Owl Creek Bridge (1961) and has become hackneyed through overuse in recent years in films like The Sixth Sense (1999), The Others (2001), Soul Survivors (2001), The Brown Bunny (2003), Dead End (2003), I Pass for Human (2004), Reeker (2005), Stay (2005), The Escapist (2008), Passengers (2008), The Haunting of Winchester House (2009), Someone’s Knocking at the Door (2009), 7500 (2014), The Abandoned/The Confines (2015) and The Shadow People (2016), plus two other New Zealand entries The Locals (2003) and Wound (2010).
+This is a twist ending that first originated in An Occurrence at Owl Creek Bridge (1961) and has become hackneyed through overuse in recent years in films like The Sixth Sense (1999), The Others (2001), Soul Survivors (2001), The Brown Bunny (2003), Dead End (2003), I Pass for Human (2004), Reeker (2005), Stay (2005), The Escapist (2008), Passengers (2008), The Haunting of Winchester House (2009), Someone’s Knocking at the Door (2009), The Last Seven (2010), 7500 (2014), The Abandoned/The Confines (2015), Shadow People (2016) and Alone (2017), plus the finale of tv’s Lost (2004-10), plus two other New Zealand entries The Locals (2003) and Wound (2010).
 Had the twist not been a familiar one, it would have made for a passable surprise wrap-up.
 Even given that, it is a major strain in sitting through some 80 minutes of baffling impenetrability to get to that point.